swagger-api/swagger-node/README.md

 ### To run

-You must first install the express module:
+You must first install the express module (see also http://expressjs.com/guide.html):

 <pre>
 npm install express